shengchaochen82/MetePFL/README.md

-# Prompt Federated Learning for Weather Forecasting: Toward Foundation Models on Meteorological Data (MetePFL)
+# Prompt Federated Learning for Weather Forecasting: Toward Foundation Models on Meteorological Data

 This is the official repository for the paper [Prompt Federated Learning for Weather Forecasting: Toward Foundation Models on Meteorological Data](https://arxiv.org/abs/2301.09152) <ins> Accepted by IJCAI'23</ins> .